-The bookstore is open Monday through Wednesday from 8:30am to 6:00pm, Thursday 8:30am to 5:00pm and Friday from 8:30am to 4:00pm.
+The bookstore is open Monday through Wednesday from 8:30am to 6:00pm, Thursday 8:30am to 5:00pm and Friday from 8:30am to 2:00pm.
 Hours are extended during the beginning of each semester.
-Special hours are posted on the Bookstore website calendar.
-Students may also use OCC's online bookstore to purchase books, supplies, and apparel at bookstore.ocean.edu.
+Special hours are posted on the Bookstore website.
+Students may also use OCC's online bookstore to purchase books, supplies, and apparel.